UranusDarkness/economy-playershops/README.md

-# economy-signshops
+# economy-playershops
-A server-side Sign Shop mod for Fabric
+A server-side Player Shop mod for Fabric